U-Tapao Royal Thai Navy Airfield: Operation Linebacker

 In late March 1972, the North Vietnamese launched a full-scale offensive across the Vietnamese Demilitarized Zone, supported by tanks and heavy artillery.
 By this time, the US was no longer in the forefront of the ground war, with South Vietnamese units taking the lead.
-However, the US was still providing air power, and President Richard Nixon ordered a large increase on US airpower in response to the invasion.
+However, the US was still providing air power, and President Nixon ordered a large increase on US airpower in response to the invasion.
 Although there had been no campaign of strikes into North Vietnam since the end of Rolling Thunder, the Nixon Administration ordered a new air offensive, initially code named Freedom Train, later becoming Operation Linebacker, with relatively few restrictions on targets that could be hit.

 At this time 51 B-52s were based at U-Tapao.
 The B-52s conducted a limited number of strikes against North Vietnam as part of the spring 1972 invasion, though most of their sorties were on Arc Light missions elsewhere.
 The North Vietnamese offensive was crushed, but the strikes on North Vietnam continued, only winding down in October, ahead of the 1972 United States presidential election, which resulted in Richard Nixon being re-elected and the attacks quickly ramped up again in November.

 In late 1972, B-52s were confronted with surface-to-air missile (SAM) defenses.
 On 22 November 1972, a B-52D was damaged by an SA-2 SAM in a raid on Vinh, an important rail center in the southern part of North Vietnam.
 The bomber's pilot managed to get the burning aircraft back to Thailand before the crew bailed out, leaving the aircraft to crash.
 All the crew were recovered safely.